synapsecns/sanguine/packages/sdk-router/README.md

 - **Important:** It is crucial to provide the `originUserAddress` when a smart contract will initiate the bridge operation on behalf of the user.
 This requirement applies to smart wallets (e.g., Safe) and third-party integrations (such as bridge aggregator smart contracts).
 - For native gas tokens (e.g., ETH on Ethereum/Arbitrum, AVAX on Avalanche, etc.), use the specialized address `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE` instead of the token address for either input or output tokens.
 - The returned list is sorted by the `maxAmountOut` field in descending order, with the first quote offering the highest amount of tokens on the destination chain.
-- All quotes in the list are provided without any slippage applied.
+- All quotes in the list are provided without any slippage settings applied.
 To add slippage to the quotes, use the `applyBridgeSlippage` function.
 - All quotes in the list include the provided origin deadline.
 If no deadline is specified, the default module's deadline is used.
 To modify the deadline for the quotes, use the `applyBridgeDeadline` function.
 - All quotes in the list include the default destination deadline.